SRH University

 Berlin aims to advance sustainability in its tourism economy.
 The German capital is one of the most successful destinations in international city tourism, offering a solid and innovative public transport system, various car-sharing and micro-mobility options, and specific tourist mobility offers on land and water.

 Visit Berlin and Berlin Partner are cooperating partners of the conference.
 Visit Berlin is responsible for promoting Berlin as a top travel destination and managing tourism and convention marketing.
 Berlin Partner focuses on economic growth, supporting businesses, and fostering regional innovation.
 As a host, Berlin provides positive examples.
 The partners are further interested in networking with the stakeholders to reflect on international case studies and scientific findings.
-The Conference Organizers are exploring opportunitities to arrange a social networking event in the form of a joint evening river cruise on a solar-battery-power river cruise boat.
+The Conference Organizers are exploring opportunitities to arrange a social networking event in the form of a joint evening river cruise on a boat.

 The Conference provides a platform for exchanging experiences and collaborating with national and international scientific partners and organizations.
 It seeks to facilitate information exchanges among practitioners.
 Against this background, global networks such as the International Workshop of the Network on European Communications and Transport Activity Research (NECTAR), the Technical University of Berlin (TU Berlin), the Fraunhofer-Gesellschaft with the Fraunhofer Institute for Material Flow and Logistics, and the SRH University are scientific partners of this congress.
 They participate in Panel Discussions, moderate presentations, and discussions of scientific research within the NECTAR workshops, and TU Berlin and the Fraunhofer-Gesellschaft conceptualize the Science to Business Dialogues.